 Our plans for engaging parents and guardians will be focused on developing relationships/partnerships and becoming a resource in building a successful learning environment.
-A timeline outlining activities from our approval to school opening is included in Attachment U-Startup Plan.
-In addition to parent representatives on the Board of Directors, through their own Parent Advisory Group, parents are active participants in developing local school policies and leading efforts to engage the support of the community, making recommendations about issues related to the school, and reviewing parental and community concerns.
+A timeline outlining activities from our approval to school opening is included in Attachment Q-Startup Plan.

+In addition to parent representatives on the Board of Directors, through their own Parent

+Advisory Group, parents are active participants in developing local school policies and leading efforts to engage the support of the community, making recommendations about issues related to the school, and reviewing parental and community concerns.
 The following are some of the mechanisms through which stakeholders at IMAG Academy can impact decision-making.

-Community-centered projects.
+COMMUNITY-CENTERED PROJECTS.
 An important feature of the school, community-centered projects will be developed in collaboration with IMAG faculty (teachers and staff), parents, community organizations and community members.
-Our Parent Club, as detailed below, will play a vital role in these efforts involving the community in school's real-life projects that concern all community members.